All Episodes

 Open line Friday, Rush Limbaugh behind the golden EIB microphone.

-In honor of recognition of how large the Hispanic population in the United States is, said Cardinal Donald Worrell, the Archbishop of Washington.
+So, Il Papa, Pope Francis, is going to deliver his mass in Washington on September 23rd in Spanish in honor of recognition of how large the Hispanic population in the United States is, said Cardinal Donald Wuerl, the Archbishop of Washington.

 Okay.